XihongZhou/xihongzhou.github.io/pages/1_homepage.md

 ---

-- “GPS, GIS and GPRS based Remote Monitoring System for the Leakage Point of Gas Pipeline”,ZL201520324142.3, CHINA
+- “GPS, GIS and GPRS based Remote Monitoring System for the Leakage Point of Gas Pipeline”, ZL201520324142.3, CHINA
-- “An Intelligent Community Environment Detection System based on Wireless Sensor Network”,ZL201420830564.3, CHINA
+- “An Intelligent Community Environment Detection System based on Wireless Sensor Network”, ZL201420830564.3, CHINA
 - “A System of Dynamically Monitoring the Parameters of Human Physiological Signs based on ZigBee Technology”, ZL201420243834.0, CHINA

 ## Awards and Honors